Benipatti

-Benipatti is a town and headquarter of sub-division Benipatti (अनुमंडल), in Madhubani district, in the Mithila region of Bihar, India.
+Benipatti is a town and headquarter of sub-division Benipatti in the Madhubani district of the Mithila region in Bihar, India.
 The native language of Benipatti is Maithili, while the official languages are Hindi and Urdu.
+In the early times, Benipatti was a centre of traditional learnings in the Mithila region.

 Culture

 Benipatti has a versatile culture.
 Majority of people living here, speak Maithili.
 People traditionally wear dhoti, gamcha and saree.
 Madhubani painting is very famous here.
 Local cuisine includes thekua, litti, and other sweets.
 Durga Puja, Chhath Puja and Holi are popular festivals celebrated here.

 Geography

 Benipatti is situated near to the Himalayas and the Indo-Nepal frontier.
 Benipatti is close to the Bagmati river, and has many small rivers, canals and ponds, which make a diversified aquatic ecosystem.
 It is a flood prone region, receiving an annual rainfall of about 1270mm.
 The territory has vast cultivated fields, and moderately dense vegetation.
 Palm trees grow in large numbers in the region.

 Administration

 The current administrative officers of Benipatti are: